About the Partnership for Prescription Assistance®

 How do patient prescription programs fit into the existing health care system?

-What role do health care providers play in the PPA?
+What role do health care providers play in PPA?

 Health care providers play a crucial role in spreading the word that patients in need can get free or nearly free prescription medicines.
-Physicians, nurses and other health care providers can also log on to PPARx.org to get information on patient assistance programs.
+Physicians, nurses and other health care providers can also go to www.pparx.org to get information on patient assistance programs.
 Finally, physicians are responsible for signing patient application forms, adding patient prescription information and, depending on the program, mailing or faxing the application on behalf of the patient.

 How long can patients get free or nearly free medication from assistance programs?